-A successful core bank conversion, RDC conversion, ACH/Wire platform upgrade or other system platform change is about choosing the right route for your bank.
-While some banks have a clear path in mind, it is a good idea to explore all alternative routes before selecting a course of action for your core conversion.
+A successful bank core conversion, RDC conversion, ACH/wire platform upgrade, or other system platform change is about choosing the right route for your bank.
+While some banks have a clear path in mind, it's wise to explore all routes before choosing a course of action.
+If managing customer support during a core conversion or platform transition feels daunting, our roadmap can guide you to ensure an outstanding customer experience in just 90 days.

-What Are the Routes to a New Core Banking Platform?
+What Are the Routes to a New Banking Platform?

 Fundamentally, there are two routes to a system platform change:

-1. Big Bang.
-This involves a full replacement in one go.2.
-Phased Implementation.
-A staged approach can be further broken down into two core offerings:
+2. Phased Implementation - a staged approach, which can be further broken down into two core offerings:

-- Build and Migrate.
-The new offering gets established on the new core system and customers are migrated across gradually.
+- Build and Migrate - new offering gets established on the new core system and customers are migrated across gradually, and

 Each method has its pros and cons which can be determined via a detailed assessment of risks and costs.
-The core conversion route taken will depend upon the bank’s business drivers to include:
+The route taken will depend upon the bank’s business drivers to include:

-- Why the bank is changing its core systems
+- Why the bank is changing its systems

 - The urgency of the project